Angella Okutoyi

 Angella Okutoyi (born 29 January 2004) is a Kenyan professional tennis player.
-She has a career-high WTA singles ranking of No. 491, achieved on 29 July 2024 and a doubles ranking of No. 249, reached on 27 October 2025.
+She has a career-high singles ranking by the WTA of 414, reached on 19 January 2026, and a doubles ranking of No. 223, also achieved on 19 January 2026.

-Okutoyi became the first Kenyan to win a Grand Slam title at the girls’ juniors Wimbledon event, partnering Rose Marie Nijkamp.
-At the 2022 Australian Open, Okutoyi became the first representative of Kenya to win a girls’ junior singles Grand Slam match.
+Okutoyi became the first Kenyan to win a major title at the girls’ juniors Wimbledon event, partnering Rose Marie Nijkamp.
+At the 2022 Australian Open, Okutoyi became the first representative of Kenya to win a girls’ junior singles major match.

-In the 2023 African Games, she claimed the gold medal after defeating Lamis Alhussein Abdel Aziz in the final.
-Earlier in the semis, she upset the top seed world No.70, Mayar Sherif.
-She then partnered with Cynthia Cheruto Wanjala to win silver in the doubles final after losing to Sandra Samir and Merna Refaat.
+In the 2023 African Games, she claimed the gold medal, after defeating Lamis Alhussein Abdel Aziz in the final.
+In the semifinals, she upset the top seed and world No. 70, Mayar Sherif.
+She then partnered with Cynthia Cheruto Wanjala to win silver in doubles losing the final to Sandra Samir and Merna Refaat.
 Okutoyi became only the second Kenyan player to win gold at the African games after Jane Davies-Doxzon achieved the feat in 1978.

-On the ITF Circuit, she has won two singles and five doubles titles.
+On the ITF Circuit, she has won four singles and 15 doubles titles.
 Playing for Kenya Billie Jean King Cup team, Okutoyi has a win/loss record of 16–8.